 Lodging expenses account for the largest share of visitor spending, about $6.8 billion in 2018.
 Food expenses are the second largest spending area and visitors spent $4 billion in restaurants and bars and another $1.4 billion at grocery and convenience stores.

 Visitor spending on lodging supported more than 58,000 jobs and more than 61,000 jobs in restaurants.
 Visitor spending in the recreation industries supported more than 28,000 jobs and spending in retail supported more than 20,000 jobs.

 Report authors also produce an interactive tool that enables users to explore visitor spending, jobs, labor income, value added, and output effects by sector for national, state, and local economies.
 Users can also view year-by-year trend data.
 The interactive tool and report are available at the NPS Social Science Program webpage: https://www.nps.gov/subjects/socialscience/vse.htm

-To learn more about national parks in North Carolina and Virginia and how the National Park Service works with communities to help preserve local history, conserve the environment, and provide outdoor recreation, go to www.nps.gov/NorthCarolina or www.nps.gov/Virginia .
+To learn more about national parks in Nevada and Arizona and how the National Park Service works with Nevada and Arizona communities to help preserve local history, conserve the environment and provide outdoor recreation, go to www.nps.gov/nevada or www.nps.gov/arizona.